FAIRmat-NFDI/pynxtools/docs/how-tos/nexus/write-an-application-definition.md

 ## Step 1 — Design the data contract

-Identify what information is needed for *standard measurements and analysis* in your field — nothing more, nothing less.
-Assign each piece an optionality level:
+Identify which concepts are needed for *standard measurements and analysis* in your field — nothing more, nothing less.
+Assign each piece a presence constraint:

 | Level | NXDL attribute | Meaning |
 |-------|----------------|---------|